-Experiment on non-linear vibrations.
-This involves about 4 hours in the laboratory and 4 hours writing-up.
+Coursework on non-linear vibrations.
+This involves a short lab, numerical modelling and simulation exercise, and 4 hours writing-up.

-Coursework Format Due date & marks Nonlinear vibration of a clamped beam Individual Weds Week Learning objective: Report 4 Dec (i) To explore nonlinear effects due to high forcing amplitudes about resonance in mechanical structures.
+Coursework Format Due date & marks Nonlinear vibration of a clamped beam Individual Weds Week Learning objective: Report 2 Dec (i) To explore nonlinear effects due to high forcing amplitudes about resonance in mechanical structures.
 Anonymously marked [15/60] (ii) To construct a model to explain the nonlinear behaviour of the mechanism provided and use this model to simulate the behaviour of the system under specified conditions. (iii) Demonstrate use of the sonogram (time-varying spectrum) as an analytical tool to distinguish both frequency and temporal characteristics of a transient record.